-- 1. Follow the procedure in before working inside your computer.

-- 2. Remove the base cover.

-- 3. Remove the battery (3-cell or 4-cell).

-- 4. Remove the system fan.
+- 1. Follow the procedure in before working inside your computer. - 2.
+Remove the base cover. - 3.
+Remove the battery (3-cell or 4-cell) based on the configuration. - 4.
+Remove the coin-cell battery.

-- 5. Remove the coin-cell battery.

 The figure indicates the location of the I/O board and provides a visual representation of the removal procedure.